growdigital/forestgarden.wales/content/tour.md

 # Tour our forest garden

-{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1544027745/misty-wildlife-pond-26465730067.jpg" alt="Misty view on a sunny morning across pond, young orchard to establised trees" caption="Early morning looking eastward across the Wildlife Pond and newly established forest garden" >}}
+We’re in the middle of arranging to sell the tour via a third party.
+More details by the end of January.
+For bookings & details in the meantime, please email Jake [hello@forestgarden.wales](mailto:hello@forestgarden.wales) or phone on [07398 474 064](tel:+447398474064).

-On the **first Saturday of each month** (May to September inclusive, except June), we offer a 2.5 hour tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn.
-This includes a presentation _and_ coffee & cake.
+We offer a 2 hour tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn.
 It’s for anyone interested in learning more about forest gardening.

-The dates for your diary are:

-1. Saturday 6th April 2019
-2. Saturday 4th May 2019
-3. Saturday 15th June 2019 **3rd Saturday**
-4. Saturday 6th July 2019
-5. Saturday 3rd August 2019
-6. Saturday 7th September 2019

-The tour runs from 10am to 12:30pm.
+The tour runs from 10am-12pm and 2pm-4pm, April to September.

-You can buy tickets for £20 from **[forestgardenwales.eventbrite.co.uk](https://forestgardenwales.eventbrite.co.uk)**

 > Forest gardening is a productive and practical garden system using trees, shrubs and perennial plants, designed to be stable, sustainable and low-maintenance.

 ## Included in the tour

-* 30 minute presentation on an introduction to forest gardening
-* Coffee and homemade cake
+* Tea and coffee
 * Beautiful wooded hillside location
 * Opportunity to buy selected forest garden plants